Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Conclusion

 Future work will focus on enhancing the versatility and robustness of the proposed approach.
-To improve applicability across a wider range of use cases, interoceptive sensors such as \acp{imu} or \acp{fbg} can be explored for state estimation, reducing reliance on external sensing systems.
-Furthermore, the adaptiveness of the model could be extended to account for varying tip masses, enabling accurate control under different payload conditions.
-To address more complex tasks, the controller could be extended to support multi-segment \acp{scr}.
-Finally, for operation in contact-rich environments and to leverage the full-shape-control capabilities, incorporating external contact force estimation into the control framework would be highly beneficial.
+To improve applicability across a wider range of use cases, interoceptive sensors such as \acp{imu} or bend sensors can be explored for state estimation, reducing reliance on external sensing systems.
+Furthermore, the adaptiveness of the model could be extended to account for varying tip masses, enabling accurate control for different payloads.
+Accelerated GPU training could enable the extension to multi-section SCRs.
+For these, the method’s data efficiency will be even more critical, as purely data-driven methods would require prohibitively large datasets.
+Finally, for operation in contact-rich environments and to leverage the full-shape-control capabilities, we envision incorporating external contact-force estimation, for example, based on bend sensors.
 The underlying Cosserat rod model provides a strong foundation for such developments.
 In addition, the approach could be transferred to other high-\ac{dof} systems, like humanoid robots or robot swarms, given the \ac{ddpinn}'s good approximation of high-\ac{dof} state-space models.